nasa-gibs/onearth/doc/local_deployment.md

 └── ...
 ```

-Organize shapefiles by projection within the shapefile archive directory (if you intend to serve vectors via WMS):
+If you intend to serve vectors via WMS, organize shapefiles by projection within the shapefile archive directory:

 ```
 local-shp-archive/